qablet/qablet-contracts/docs/specifications/snapper.md

 A snapper is defined in the dataset, with four parameters.

  - **type**, which must be "snapper"
- - **inp**, a list of inputs to the snap_fn.
+ - **inp**, a list of inputs to the snapper **fn**.
 These can be assets, such as "SPX", whose value comes from the model.
 These can also be snaps, such as "A" or "S_last", which has been stored as a result of previous snapper operation.
- - **snap_fn**, a python function that takes the inputs, and returns snap values.
+ - **fn**, a python function that takes the inputs, and returns snap values.
 The length of expected inputs list must match the length of **inp**, while the length of the output list must match the length of **out**.
  - **out**, the list of name of snap variables where the result is stored.